mishraak/docker-logstash/README.md

 }
 ```

+Test config file using --configtest flag if you wish to.

-To test logstash status, start logstash using /opt/logstash/bin -f config <path to your logstash config file>
+To test logstash status, start logstash using /opt/logstash/bin -f config <path_to_your_logstash_config_file>

 Simply build the image using given Dockerfile and config file using docker build command as follows.
 Clone the repository to your machine and cd into it.

 ```
-docker build -t <name of your choice> .
+docker build -t <name_of_your_choice> .
 ```

 2.
 For this to work, download Elasticsearch, Logstash and docker-elk-ui images to your machine inside a folder let's say docker-elk.
 Now cd to that folder and this image (and other) will be built from scratch automatically when you fire coomand as below :

 ```
 docker-compose up --build